pablomonhel/Silly-Gen-AI-Chatbot/README.md

 	streamlit run app.py

 The folder “Images” contains the images of each emotion in their respective folders.
 It also contains the first image that appears when the app is opened inside the “neutral” folder, and the image of the avatar that appears when the spiritual guide outputs text.

-2.2.	“other_files” folder.
-This folder contains files created during the development of the project.
-They are not necessary to run the application and are discussed in section 7.

 3. Frontend.